 1. Provide one inspiring, qualitative Objective.

-Resource: To skip the trial and error of prompt engineering, you can access our complete AI Prompt OKR Generator Guide, which includes tested prompts for every scenario, from scaling revenue to improving team culture.
+Resource: to skip the trial and error of prompt engineering, you can access our complete AI Prompt OKR Generator Guide, which includes tested prompts for every scenario, from scaling revenue to improving team culture.

 - Key Result 1: Increase average deal size from $15,000 to $25,000.